-A simple but accurate conceptual model of the home octave on the emperor-has-no-clothes piano is pictured below.
-Each possible home octave is represented by a horizontal line split into twelve equal parts representing twelve musically equal half tones.
+A simple but accurate conceptual model of the home octave on the emperor-has-no-clothes piano is provided below: each possible home octave is represented by a horizontal line split into twelve equal parts representing twelve musically equal half tones.
 The top and bottom notes are home tonics an octave apart symbolized by @.
-Twelve overlapped potential home octaves are offset by half tones, thus vertically aligning all the shared notes represented by the dots.
+Twelve overlapped home octaves are offset by half tones, thus vertically aligning all the shared notes represented by the dots.
 A particular piece of music has a single home octave identified by the assignment of @ to a piano key.
-The conceptual home octave represents a stack of visually identical home octaves on the keyboard.
-This is the jumping off point for PKP.
+The piano keyboard for a piece is imagined to be formed of a stack of identical home octaves.
+This simple picture is the jumping off point for PKP.